techlore/Plexus-app/PRIVACY.md

 - **ACCESS_NETWORK_STATE**: Required to determine whether an internet connection is available before initiating any network request.
 - **INTERNET**: Required to retrieve the data from the server and submit your ratings.
 - **QUERY_ALL_PACKAGES**: Required to scan all the installed apps on your device.
+- **INSTALL_SHORTCUT**: Required to create shortcuts on your device's home screen.
+Enables quick access to a specific app's details page.

 ## Data collection